Safe third country: The Dublin Convention/Regulation

-German Constituional Amendment
+German Constitutional Amendment

 In 1993, Germany amended its constitution to include a list of safe third countries, with the intent that this would protect Germany against migration influxes from Eastern Europe.
 Germany was spurred to make the amendment as asylum application rates from Turkey, Asia, and Africa rose, resulting in a fear that the asylum system was unstable.
 Constituents perceived an increase of criminality and grew concerned about the strain on the social welfare system, which was projected onto the refugees from Eastern Europe and Third World nations.
 Xenophobic sentiments rose alongside the increased number of applications for asylum, prompting "asylum reform" to become a mainstream political topic.
 Many Western European states now have similar policies on a national level.

 The amendment, which designates all other EU member states as safe third countries, adds a provision wherein asylum seekers entering Germany through a safe third country may be automatically returned to the country which they accessed Germany from.
 Initially, the amendment just included states sharing a border with Germany, and gave the legislature the ability to designate further safe countries.
 While the German Constitution states "the politically persecuted shall enjoy the right of asylum", a marked differentiation between "Convention Refugees" and "De Facto Refugees" exists in Germany.
 Furthermore, the Federal Constitutional Court of Germany has specifically defined the phrase "political persecution" to mean persecution by the state or by private actors engaging in state-condoned actions.
 Private persecution with no link to the state, therefore, does not fall into the German FCC's definition of political persecution, and is ineligible under these terms for asylum.
 Notably, this has created challenges in the applications of refugee asylum seekers who are fleeing certain phases of civil wars, or ethnic cleansing, if these violences are not occurring under the directive of the state.
 Though this has been noted as a potential issue with the FCC's definition of political persecution, the German federal government was unable to reach an agreement with individual states, so no changes have been made.

 Changes to the Constitution came after the nation signed agreements with Romania and Bulgaria in 1992.
 Germany went on to sign another agreement with Poland in that same year, and would later sign an agreement with the Czech Republic in 1994.
 As of 1996, there were no multilateral deals to regulate returns to safe third countries, though bilateral motions were being made.
 Germany's agreements with Eastern European countries, specifically Poland, Romania, and Bulgaria, has resulted in the emergence of a web of readmission policies- though other EU member states have also employed similar strategies- leading to the return of refugees to countries with dubious asylum systems.